riccardoscheda/AnomalousDiffusion/docs/fronts.md

   Parameters
   ---------

-  im : the image matrix in uint8 format outdir : string for the ouput directory where it saves the txt files size : integer for the size of the window for the adaptive histogram equalization length_struct : integer for the length for the kernel for the morphological transformations iterations : integer for the number of times the dilation is applied bands : boolean var for adding two white bands on the left and on the right in the image save : boolean var for saving the coordinates in a txt file fname : string for the name of the output files
+  -im : the image matrix in uint8 format

+  -outdir : string for the ouput directory where it saves the txt files

+  -size : integer for the size of the window for the adaptive histogram equalization

+  -length_struct : integer for the length for the kernel for the morphological transformations

+  -iterations : integer for the number of times the dilation is applied

+  -bands : boolean var for adding two white bands on the left and on the right in the image

+  -save : boolean var for saving the coordinates in a txt file fname : string for the name of the output files

   Returns:
   --------
-  a list with the two dataframes with the coordinates of the two longest borders the maxcontours computed by openCV the final binary image after the morphological transformations
+  -a list with the two dataframes with the coordinates of the two longest borders

+  -the maxcontours computed by openCV

+  -the final binary image after the morphological transformations

   References
   --------------------------------------